Tirtstan/Godot-Unity-Gaming-Services/README.md

     -   Click on the Project settings button in the top right.
     -   Copy the project ID.
 -   In Godot:
-    -   Locate the example APIResource in **"res://addons/GodotUGS/Resources/APIResource_Example.tres"**.
+    -   Locate the example `APIResource` in `res://addons/GodotUGS/Resources/APIResource_Example.tres`.
     -   Fill in the project ID field.
-    -   Locate the GodotUGS autoload in **"res://addons/GodotUGS/Autoloads/GodotUGS.tscn"** and open it.
+    -   Locate the GodotUGS autoload in `res://addons/GodotUGS/Autoloads/GodotUGS.tscn`and open it.
-    -   In the UnityServices node, provide the APIResource file through the inspector.
+    -   In the `UnityServices Node`, provide the `APIResource` file through the inspector.

+Go to `Project > Project Settings > Plugins` and enable GodotUGS.

 Done!